What’s the Highest Credit Score and Why Does It Matter?

 Have Different Types of Credit Accounts

-Keep in mind that you don’t need to go out and buy a new car just to get an installment loan just to boost your scores.
+Keep in mind that you don’t need to go out and buy a new car just to boost your creditworthiness with an installment loan.
 If you’re looking to build credit and don’t have any installment loan accounts, you can use a credit builder loan to add positive payment history to your credit reports and increase your credit mix.

 If you’ve had an installment loan in the past and paid it off satisfactorily, it will count toward a healthy credit mix while it remains on your credit reports.
 The idea is to demonstrate you can manage multiple types of credit accounts over time.